alphagov/paas-trial-documentation/CloudFoundry/content/index.md

 ## Help!

 - Find the section you need on the left.
-- Reach out with our support email <support@governmentpaas.zendesk.com>.
+- Reach out with our support email <gov-uk-paas-support@digital.cabinet-office.gov.uk>.